Jo asks:

 My third PA system was the first PA system I liked.
 It was a Roland BA-55, now discontinued, its successor does not come with a built-in microphone.
 The only downside to the BA-55 was that its battery power came from AA batteries, an costly replacement option although I appreciated knowing how old the batteries were, and the other downside was that its microphone operated on 2.4GHz, a frequency shared with wifi networks, bluetooth, and water.
 So imagine marriage ceremonies in the inner-city, hundreds of wifi networks nearby, mobile phones everywhere, then add in human bodies around the PA system (like bridal parties) and from time to time the microphone would cut out for a split-second.
 I wondered if there was a better way.

 My fourth PA system was a Behringer on-loan from Behringer themselves and I wouldn’t give one to my worst enemy.
-The speaker was bad and lacked loudness, but the microphone sounded worse, and it was a Bluetooth microphone.
-If you were more than two meters from the PA system it would die.
+The speaker was bad, quiet, lacked loudness, felt like a cheap build, but the microphone sounded worse, and it was a Bluetooth microphone.
+If you were more than two meters from the PA system it would fade out.

 My fifth PA system was my proudest purchase, and has been for about three years.
 It’s a Sennheiser LSP-500.
 The Sennheiser is a beast of a unit.
 It is loud, crystal clear, manufactured by one of the best audio companies on the planet, amazing technology inside with digital 100%-0% battery readings, dual hot-swappable batteries, built-in compressors, EQs on each channel, USB recording, and you could have three Sennheiser wireless microphones installed, so I could turn up to a wedding with a better PA system than the best DJ and the ceremony would be clearly heard and understood and videographers loved it.